 Molly, Content Writer

-Molly graduated from the University of Oklahoma and currently lives in Kansas City, Missouri, USA.
+Molly lives in New York, USA.
 After college, she spent almost two years in Shenzhen, China.
 There she worked in schools, training centers, and individual homes, teaching STEAM and ESL to students of all ages.
-She continues to tutor Chinese students and research topics in the world of ESL today.
-When she's not teaching or writing, Molly can be found traveling, studying Chinese, or doing yoga.
+After, she continued to tutor Chinese students and research topics in the world of ESL.
+Today she is a law student.
+In her time off, Molly can be found traveling, studying Chinese, or doing yoga.

-Hailing from Nottingham, UK, Jonathan has been teaching English for over 3.5 years.
+Jonathan from Nottingham, UK, has been teaching English for over 3.5 years.
 After coming back home from a one-year teaching adventure in Chongqing, China, he has really found his passion for online teaching.
-He loves teaching students from a wide range of backgrounds and learning about the different cultures they come from.
-When he isn’t teaching, he is developing his Japanese ability and creating more material for English learners on his website English +XP.
+Meanwhile, he switched careers and works as a web developer today.

-Andres was born in Bogotá, Colombia, and graduated as a graphic designer in 2013.
+Andres graduated as a graphic designer in Bogotá, Colombia.
 After two years, he quit his regular job in a design studio and backpacked throughout South America and Europe for another two years.
-Today, he works as a freelance illustrator and mainly creates cute imagery for kids, storybooks, and educational stuff.
-He loves dancing, laughing, traveling and connecting with people.
+Today, he works as a freelance illustrator in Amsterdam, Netherlands, and mainly creates cute imagery for kids, storybooks, and educational stuff.

 When I first got into teaching English, the goal was simple… I wanted as much change in my life as possible!